mobilecoinfoundation/mobilecoin/BRANCHING.md

 * The release branch is not deleted after this merge.
 * This is a normal git merge and not a squash merge or a rebase merge.
-  The purpose of this is to avoid git conflicts.
+  The purpose of this is to avoid git conflicts. ([More on this](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squashing-and-merging-a-long-running-branch))

 Merging means that git will look at the state of the release branch, check if any commits on it have not already been merged into master, and if not, attempt